smokeyfro/website/content/work/skagen-hotel.md

 ---
 title: Skagen Hotel
 slug: skagen-hotel
-excerpt: A new adaptive design for an iconic hotel group in Norway.
+description: A new adaptive design for an iconic hotel group in Norway.
 type: Design
 company: BEDRE reklame
 contact: Torkil Johnsen